Update Sept. 7

 At least nine openly LGBTQ General Assembly contenders will be on the ballot this November.
 That’s a record, according to advocacy group Equality PA.

-When the legislature’s next session commences, there will be at least one openly gay member — Philly Democrat Brian Sims is running unopposed — but likely two.
+When the legislature’s next session commences, there will be at least one openly gay member — Philly Democrat Brian Sims is facing an independent challenger who is also gay — but likely two.

 Kenyatta’s got good odds.
 He’ll face off against Milton Street, the Democrat-cum-Republican brother of former Philly Mayor John Street.
 Voter registration in the district favors Kenyatta — plus he’s got the endorsement of retiring Rep. Curtis Thomas (who also happens to be his cousin).